hbkworld/streaming-spec/dimensions.md

 ## Non Equidistant Points
 ![Non equidistant 2 dimensional points](images/non_equidistant_points.png)

-For non equidistant dimensions, each point has a absolute coordinate for this dimension
+For non equidistant dimensions, each point has an absolute coordinate for this dimension

 \pagebreak

 ## Equidistant Points
 ![Equidistant 2 dimensional points](images/equidistant_points.png)

-For equidistant dimensions, coordinates of this dimension are described by a relative delta between two points and an absolute start value for the next point.
+For equidistant dimensions, coordinates of this dimension are described by an absolute start value and a relative delta between two points and.

 We use equidistant representation to greatly reduce the amount of data to be transferred, stored and processed.